RadianceOf-Thought/Sentinal-Security-Utilities-Public/README.md

 # Sentinal Security Utilities

-Sentinal Security Utilities is a powerful and utility-focused Discord bot designed to enhance server security and provide essential tools for server management.
-Built with Python and the `discord.py` library, Sentinal Security Utilities is designed for server-wide use, offering a variety of features to optimize server management and enhance user interactions.
+**Sentinal Security Utilities** is a powerful and utility-focused Discord bot designed to enhance server security and provide essential tools for server management.
+Built with Python and the `discord.py` library, **Sentinal Security Utilities** is designed to improve server security and simplify management.
+It provides tools for finding data on Roblox & Discord accounts in a streamlined manner, making it easier for server admins and SRAD to find alternative accounts.

+In addition to account lookup tools, the bot includes commands for retrieving detailed server information, managing invites, moderating server activity, and checking bot responsiveness.
+With commands like `/channelinfo`, `/roleinfo`, `/robloxinfo`, and more, the bot ensures efficient server management while maintaining a secure and well-organized environment.

 ## License